 DID YOU KNOW?
 According to an eight year observational study conducted by The Study of Women’s Health Across the Nation (SWAN) and published in Journal of American Medical Association Internal Medicine (JAMA), hot flashes and night sweats can last up to 11.8 years for some women.
 Ethnicity, younger age, greater perceived stress and symptom sensitivity, lower educational level, and higher depressive symptoms and anxiety at first report of symptoms play a major role why some women experience hot flashes for longer periods of time.
 The median total hot flashes and night sweats duration was 7.4 years among 3302 women enrolled at 7 US sites.

 Hot flashes are caused by the disruptions in the hormonal balance which is regulated by the hypothalamus, a small gland located in the brain.

 The hypothalamus acts as the command center for menstruation periods, body temperature, thirst, hunger, water balance, sexual functioning and several other basic body functions.

-During perimenopause and menopause, the hypothalamus is not able to communicate with the rest of the body to maintain hormonal balance.
+During perimenopause and menopause, the hypothalamus loses some of its ability to effectively communicate with the rest of the body to maintain hormonal balance.
 This leads to decreased production of the female sex hormone estradiol, also known as estrogen.